ratacat/slurp-ai/README.md

 - **Compilation**: Combines content from scraped pages into a single output file.
 - **Configurable**: Options can be set via the `config.js` file.
 - **Asynchronous**: Uses async/await for better performance and scalability.
+- **No Use of AI**: For scraping, just nodejs, lightweight and works well.

 ## Prerequisites